 Also in 2014, Williams was co-counsel in a personal injury case that resulted in a $5.5 million jury verdict for a mentally disabled man who was rendered a quadriplegic after the commercial van in which he was riding struck a utility pole.

-Williams has been chosen each year from 2013-2018 as a Pennsylvania Super Lawyer — Rising Star, which places him in the top 2.5 percent of attorneys in the state who are 40 or younger.
-He also was honored in 2013 with a Diverse Attorney of the Year award given by The Legal Intelligencer to outstanding minority attorneys from across Pennsylvania.
+Williams has been chosen each year from 2013-2020 as a Pennsylvania Super Lawyer — Rising Star, which places him in the top 2.5 percent of attorneys in the state who are 40 or younger.
+In 2020, he received the "Best of the Bar" achievement award presented by the Philadelphia Business Journal upon review of its editorial board and a panel of independent judges.
+He was also honored in 2013 with a Diverse Attorney of the Year award given by The Legal Intelligencer to outstanding minority attorneys from across Pennsylvania.

 Williams was co-counsel in a case that resulted in November 2013 in an $11.6 million settlement for a former University of Pennsylvania student left paralyzed after she fell 20 feet through a raised skylight/ventilation opening at an off-campus residence.
 (See news coverage) In another case, he was co-counsel with Shanin Specter in a suit against the Veterans Administration that resulted in a $17.5 million verdict for a former U.S. Marine who suffered a crippling stroke after a dental procedure in which his blood pressure had dropped sharply several times.
 (See Ellison)

-Williams is active in the Barristers’ Association of Philadelphia and was elected to become its next president in September 2019.
-The organization, formed in 1950, addresses the professional needs and development of black lawyers through seminars, cultural events and publications and it takes a pro-active role in fighting injustices in society.
+Williams has long been active in the Barristers’ Association of Philadelphia and was elected to become its president, a role he assumed in September 2019 for one year.
+Formed in 1950, the Barristers' addresses the professional needs and development of Black lawyers through seminars, cultural events and publications and it takes a pro-active role in fighting injustices in society.
+As its president, Williams, among other things, helped lead the fight against unfair restrictions of Pennsylvania's mail-in voting system and testified before a City Council committee on legislation to provide access to free legal representation for residents facing eviction.

 While in the armed forces, Williams also worked as a diversity admissions officer, a post in which he managed recruitment and mentorship of minority West Point candidates across 110 congressional districts spanning 11 states in the western United States.